abdelllrazekkk/DIPZ_Workflow/README.md

-# DIPZ Workflow
+# The Obsolete Version of The DIPZ Project

-This is a repository that maintains version control for the DIPZ Project

-For more details and information about DIPZ, please consult: https://cds.cern.ch/record/2875273/

-For an questions or comments, please contact: mo.abdellrazekk@cern.ch
+Please check the following link for the new version: https://gitlab.cern.ch/maboelel/the_DIPZ_project